Most Popular Interview Questions on Azure Test Plan:

 Using tags serves many advantages:

-- Tagging each test case against a specific category.
+- Tag each test case against a specific category.
 Example: Positive, Negative in order to categorize the test cases into positive and negative scenarios.

 - Filtering the test cases based on the keyword (tags).